Removing silverskin from ribs is a crucial step in preparing delicious, tender, and flavorful meat.

-Guy Fieri, the renowned food personality, explains that it's best to remove this membrane "so that you can kinda get the flavor of the marinade in there and also when they cook that silverskin doesn't tighten up and make the ribs curl up on the barbeque.
+"You can kinda get the flavor of the marinade in there and also when they cook that silverskin doesn't tighten up and make the ribs curl up on the barbeque.”- Guy Fieri, American Restaurateur

 There are three main reasons for removing the silverskin:

-- Silverskin does not break down during cooking.
+- Silverskin does not break down when cooking ribs.
 Instead, it can get tough and chewy, shrinking and pulling your meat out of shape and making for an unpleasant eating experience .